37 Best Things To Do On The Upper East Side NYC (From A Local)

 Upper East Side Crime

-According to Area Vibes, at the time of writing the Upper East Side:
+According to Area Vibes, at the time of writing this Upper East Side neighborhood guide, the neighborhood:

 Beyond these stats, I can say that as a UES local for over four years, I feel extremely safe living here and walking around by myself, even at night.